nitin23c/cicd_server_build/README.md

 The jenkins server will come pre-installed with Jenkins, Sonarqube, Docker, Trivy

-pass values of access_ip and key_path from terraform.tfvars file
+pass values of access_ip and key_path and inst_type from terraform.tfvars file